Dr Valentina Cipriani

 - Medical Research Centre (MRC), UK, “Investigating the influence of genetic variation associated with AMD on plasma levels of complement regulatory proteins”, Named researcher with overheads, £521,307 (2017-2020)

-- International Age-Related Macular Degeneration Genomics Consortium (IAMDGC), USA (travel and lodging grant for participation in the IAMDGC Annual Meeting, Belfast, Sept 2022)
+- International Age-Related Macular Degeneration Genomics Consortium (IAMDGC), NIH, USA (travel and lodging grant for participation in the IAMDGC Annual Meeting, Belfast, Sept 2022 and Edinburgh, Sept 2025)

 - National Institute for Health and Care Research (NIHR), UK (full salary, 2012-2017)